vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   - name: Inbuilt menu shortcuts
     icon: fas fa-tachometer-alt
     content: Gives professional Native Android look to your app.
-Handy shortcuts for easy navigations for your users.
+Handy shortcuts for easy navigation for your users.
   - name: 'Upload download and Camera '
     icon: fas fa-cloud
     content: Integrate special permission access with your android app for the smooth